kannifarhad/CronusFileManager/README.md

 We are excited to announce the upcoming release of our library, which will bring significant upgrades and new features to enhance your development experience.

-## Key Updates:
+## Key Updates on version 2 release:

-- **React Upgrade to Version 18**: We will upgrade to React 18, allowing you to take advantage of the latest React features and improvements. ✅
+- **React Upgrade to Version 18**:
+     We will upgrade to React 18, allowing you to take advantage of the latest React features and improvements. ✅
-- **Enhanced Drag and Drop**: Support for dragging and dropping multiple files will be added, streamlining the file upload process. ✅
+- **Enhanced Drag and Drop**:
+    Support for dragging and dropping multiple files will be added, streamlining the file upload process. ✅
-- **Direct File List Upload**: Files will be uploadable by directly dropping them into the file list area, simplifying the upload process.✅
+- **Direct File List Upload**:
+    Files will be uploadable by directly dropping them into the file list area, simplifying the upload process.✅
-- **Virtual Scroll Loading**: We will implement virtual scroll loading to address performance issues when dealing with large folders containing more than 500 files.
+- **Virtual Scroll Loading**:
+    We will implement virtual scroll loading to address performance issues when dealing with large folders containing more than 500 files.
 This feature will ensure a smoother and more responsive UI.✅
-- **State Management Transition**: We will replace Redux with React Context.
+- **State Management Transition**:
+    We will replace Redux with React Context.
 This change aligns with modern state management preferences and ensures compatibility with various stacks without technical challenges.✅
-- **100% TypeScript Usage**: The entire codebase will be fully written in TypeScript, enhancing type safety and developer experience.✅
+- **100% TypeScript Usage**:
+    The entire codebase will be fully written in TypeScript, enhancing type safety and developer experience.✅
-- **Folder Tree Upload**: You will be able to upload an entire folder tree, including all files and subfolders, making bulk uploads more efficient.🕑
+- **Folder Tree Upload**:
+    You will be able to upload an entire folder tree, including all files and subfolders, making bulk uploads more efficient.🕑
-- **Trash Box**: Implement trash box feature that will hold removed items for 30 days with possibility of recovery 🕑
+- **Icon Management Overhaul**:
+    Icons will be extracted from fonts and provided as SVGs.
+This will allow developers to easily replace existing icons or add new ones, providing greater flexibility and customization.✅
+- **Multiple Disk Volumes**:
+    Now you would be able to connect into multiple disk from UI by sending list of the conenction details.
+The disk spaces can be servers with files, S3 bucket connection that goes through backend and S3 bucket connection that works only by front-end 🕑

-- **S3 Bucket Support**: We will add support for Amazon S3 buckets.
+- **S3 Bucket Support**:
+    We will add support for Amazon S3 buckets.
 Users will be able to interact with S3 storage as if it were a regular file storage system, with the same user interface.🔜
-- **Theming Support**: The library will support theming, allowing developers to customize the appearance to match their application’s look and feel easily.🔜
+- **Theming Support**:
+    The library will support theming, allowing developers to customize the appearance to match their application’s look and feel easily.🔜
-- **Backend Refactor and Swagger Documentation**: The backend will be refactored and will include Swagger documentation, providing clear and comprehensive API documentation.🔜
+- **Backend Refactor and Swagger Documentation**:
+    The backend will be refactored and will include Swagger documentation, providing clear and comprehensive API documentation.🔜
-- **Icon Management Overhaul**: Icons will be extracted from fonts and provided as SVGs.
-This will allow developers to easily replace existing icons or add new ones, providing greater flexibility and customization.🔜
-- **Bug Fixes and Performance Improvements**: We will address numerous bugs, fix performance issues, and refactor the overall structure for better maintainability and efficiency.🔜
+- **Bug Fixes and Performance Improvements**:
+    We will address numerous bugs, fix performance issues, and refactor the overall structure for better maintainability and efficiency.🔜
+- **Trash Box**:
+    Implement trash box feature that will hold removed items for 30 days with possibility of recovery 🔜

 We believe these updates will significantly improve your development workflow and provide a more robust and flexible platform for your projects.
 Thank you for your continued support!